 Lots of folks have issues with managing physical addresses with their account.
-Why not show how to add an address, how to confirm an address, how to select an alternate shipping address, how to make one of several addresses the default, how to delete an old address (permanently) from an account?
+Below we will describe how to add an address, how to confirm an address, how to select an alternate shipping address, how to make one of several addresses the default, how to delete an old address (permanently) from an account?
+If you need help with any of this, please contact the Paypal support representative in your country (tel:+18882211161) for US.

-If you need to change your address, say due to a move, you'll need to add the new address, as noted above.
-And you'll need to CONFIRM that address, again as noted above.
-Then you'll need to select that new address as your home or default address.
-And then finally, you can delete the old address, if it will no longer be used.
 You should really make sure that the old address is gone, so that it does not suddenly pop up as your shipping address, because, like mentioned earlier, that first, confirmed address is really SPECIAL to Paypal.
 So really make sure that it is well and truly gone from your account, so that you don't accidently have items that you ordered shipped to the current residents of your previous address.
-They might enjoy the free booty, but you'll probably be upset!
+They might enjoy the free stuff showing up on their door step, but you'll probably be upset!